Archasion/Archasion/README.md

 # Hello there!

-My name is James, and I am a freelancing **UI Designer** and **Software Engineering Student**
+My name is James, and I'm a freelancing **UI Designer** and **Software Engineering Student**

-I have experience using HTML, CSS, JavaScript, Node.js, JQuery and discord.js.
-I am currently learning MySQL, Java and C#.

-I am exceptionally passionate about utilizing my creativity in designing; developing a **modern-looking** UI design for my clients.
-I am regularly looking for feedback to assist me in strengthening my skills.
+I am exceptionally passionate about utilizing my creativity in designing and developing **modern-looking** UI designs for my clients.
+I am regularly looking for feedback to assist me in strengthening my skills and improving my services.

-Experience with JavaScript, Node.js, and discord.js has assisted me in developing multiple bots on a platform called [Discord](https://discord.com/).
+Experience with JavaScript, Node.js, and Discord.js has assisted me in developing multiple bots on a platform called [Discord](https://discord.com/).

 ## Experience with...